Organizations, Dr. Nikka Lemons

 Rise.
 Research with community.
 Act.

-The Institute produces peer-reviewed research, policy briefs, and public scholarship across urban planning, genocide studies, spatial justice, technology ethics, and community-centered research methodology.
+The Institute produces peer-reviewed research, policy briefs and public scholarship across urban planning, genocide studies, spatial justice, technology ethics and community-centered research methodology.
 Every publication advances the theoretical frameworks, resilience debt, genocide by attrition, spatial reconciliation, developed through Dr. Lemons' doctoral research and applied across Azimu Group's consulting practice and JST's platform architecture.

 Original Theoretical Frameworks